shreyashgolam/Engineering_Projects/Engineering_Minor_Projects/Arduino_UNO_R3/README.md

 - Add **power management optimizations** for battery-powered applications.
 - Develop a **shield ecosystem** for additional functionality.

-This project provides a deep understanding of **PCB design, embedded hardware, and prototyping**, making it ideal for electronics enthusiasts, students, and engineers. 🚀
+This project provides a deep understanding of **PCB design, embedded hardware, and prototyping**.